 Full Year Module Available to Study Abroad / Exchange Students for a Single Term: No

 Professor Hani Hagras

 School Office, email: csee-schooloffice (non-Essex users should add @essex.ac.uk to create full e-mail address), Telephone 01206 872770

 |Module is taught during the following terms

-The aim of this module is to provide students with an understanding of the role of artificial neural networks (ANNs) in computer science and artificial intelligence.
+The aim of this module is to provide students with an understanding of the role of artificial neural networks (ANNs) and deep neural networks in computer science and artificial intelligence.

 After completing this module, students will be expected to be able to:

 1. Demonstrate an understanding of the basic concepts and principles of neural computation as an approach to intelligent problem-solving.

 2. Describe the commonly used neural network architectures and learning algorithms.